leinonen/go-lisp/docs/future.md

 ## Long-term Vision

-The goal is to create a fully-featured, production-ready Lisp interpreter that:
+The goal is to create a fully-featured, production-ready Go Lisp implementation that:

 - **Performs Well**: Competitive with other dynamic languages
 - **Scales Up**: Suitable for large applications and systems